 - Driving in Madeira - Practical Information

 - Advice for Safe and Smooth Driving in Madeira

 - Driving Around Madeira

 Madeira is a flourishing island in the Atlantic Ocean located north of the famous Canary Islands.
 Though Madeira Island is geographically on the African tectonic plate, this archipelago is politically and economically European.

-Madeira belongs to Portugal.
+Madeira belongs to Portugal and it can easily be reached by air, for example with TAP Portugal.
 Thus, to the EU.
 The island has a mild climate and fascinating volcanic nature that makes travellers speechless.
 If you visit the Madeira Islands for the first time, we guess you will consider coming back as Finnoy Travel did.
 The island has a wide range of public transport routes but you can see more of the island by driving yourself.
 This won't only save time in moving from point A to B but driving a car also becomes cheaper in terms of transportation expenses while exploring the island of Madeira.

 Arriving on the island with your car is possible but it can also be a quite complicated way to reach Madeira.
 There are ferry connections from mainland Portugal Madeira but taking your car through this route will take some of your valuable time and will cause additional costs.
 For a seasonal traveller, flying to Madeira Airport and hiring a car is a better option.

 Requirements for Driving in Madeira